 At the fifth Mirrors or Movers conference, we focused on a phenomenon everyone’s talking about: fake news.
 We looked at the implications for the wider sector and formats, asking our expert speakers; as trust is tested, what disruption can we expect across media formats?

-Building on the inaugural Mirrors or Movers report and our latest report on The Future of Responsible Media, we bring together leading experts and practitioners to debate how media influences society and what responsibility media companies should take for the social impacts of their content.
-Attended by opinion formers and media professionals from 35 major media companies, this year's conference will explore the implications of ‘post-fact’ for the media sector.
+Building on the inaugural Mirrors or Movers report and our latest report on The Future of Responsible Media, we brought together leading experts and practitioners to debate how media influences society and what responsibility media companies should take for the social impacts of their content.
+Attended by opinion formers and media professionals from 35 major media companies, the conference explored the implications of ‘post-fact’ for the media sector.

 A frequent writer and speaker on trends, leadership and performance management, Ben has directed hundreds of surveys examining consumer trends and citizen behaviour.
 From 1987-1992 Ben worked in Ipsos Mori’s private sector business on corporate reputation and consumer research, working for companies like Shell, BAE Systems, Sky TV and IBM.
 Since 1992 he has worked closely with both Conservative and Labour ministers and senior policy makers across government, leading on work for Downing Street, the Cabinet Office, the Home Office and the Department of Health, as well as a wide range of local authorities and NHS Trusts.
 Ben is a fellow of the Academy of Social Sciences and serves on advisory groups at the Kings Fund, Institute of Public Policy Research (IPPR) and the Social Market Foundation (SMF), and is a Trustee at the Centre for London.
 He is also a commissioner on the Resolution Foundation's Intergenerational Commission.